On solving the Thomas Bargman-Michel-Telegdi equation using the Bogoliubov Krylov method of averages and the calculation of the Berry phases: On solving the Thomas BMT equation using perturbation method

 In the above derivation, it is assumed that $\bm{S}$ changes slowly.
 This is formulated in such a way that the right hand side term of Eq. (\ref{spineq}) is proportional to $\epsilon$, therefore $\bm{S} \sim \epsilon$.
 Thus, $\bm{S}$ changes appreciably only in a large time interval $t \sim 1/\epsilon$.
 Of course, the above argument is not rigorous.
-However, the foundation of the method of averaging was established by N. N. Bogoliubov who demonstrated that one can construct a system of first approximation and higher orders, the solutions of which approximate the solutions of the initial system within an arbitrary degree of accuracy. \\ Now, let's characterize the evolution of the tilde parameters on the closed orbit:
+However, the foundation of the method of averaging was established by N. N. Bogoliubov who demonstrated that one can construct a system of first approximation and higher orders, the solutions of which approximate the solutions of the initial system within an arbitrary degree of accuracy.
+It is important to note that the tilde parameters in Eq. (\ref{s1storder}) give rise only to small vibrations around $\xi$ and do not influence the systematic change of the spin. \\ Now, let's characterize the evolution of the tilde parameters on the closed orbit: